10 Best Herbal Teas For Chills

 rosmarinus officinalis tea

-However, it is important to consult a healthcare professional before using rosemary tea, especially for those with existing health conditions or who are pregnant.
+However, it is important to consult with a healthcare professional before using rosemary tea, especially for those with existing health conditions or who are pregnant.

 thymus vulgaris tea